HariSekhon/Knowledge-Base/github.md

 Use Pull Requests to track changes and get peer review and approval.

-Keep PRs as small and atomic as possible - people's eyes will glaze over on big PRs resulting in approve it, allowing bad code or bugs into the repo and defeating the quality control of peer review.
+Keep PRs as small and atomic as possible - people's eyes will glaze over on big PRs resulting in `lgtm` approvals out of fatigue, missing bad code or bugs into the repo and defeating the quality control of peer review.

+The more lines in a PR, there more likely your colleagues will miss something.

 ![1000 line GitHub PR](images/reviewing_1000_line_github_pull_request.jpeg)